Towards Blind Lens Aberration Correction via Large LensLib Pre-training and Discrete Degradation Priors: Additional Real-Capture, LPR, and RMS Analysis

 \subsection{Additional visual results on \textit{RealLens-Snap}}

-To further demonstrate the effectiveness of our method, we present additional comparison results between the proposed OmniLens++ and competing approaches on real-world images captured with different lenses.
+To further demonstrate the effectiveness of our method, we present additional comparison results between the proposed \ourframework~and competing approaches on real-world images captured with different physical lenses.
 Results on simple spherical and aspherical lenses are shown in Figures~\ref{fig:visual_s1},~\ref{fig:visual_s3}, and~\ref{fig:visual_caya}, those on metalens are shown in Figure~\ref{fig:visual_nano}, and those on high-end lenses are shown in Figures~\ref{fig:visual_canon} and~\ref{fig:visual_sony}.
-The proposed OmniLens++ consistently produces favorable CAC results on various lens types, further demonstrating its zero-shot capability in handling diverse aberrations.
-Specifically, for MOS, OmniLens++ mitigates severe aberrations and delivers promising CAC results where competing methods perform unsatisfactorily.
-For high-end DSLR lenses, it further alleviates residual aberrations, including chromatic aberration, while avoiding over-sharpening.
+The proposed \ourframework~consistently produces superior correction results across various lens types, further demonstrating its zero-shot capability in handling diverse real-world aberrations.
+Specifically, for MOS, \ourframework~effectively mitigates severe aberrations and delivers high-fidelity correction results where competing methods perform unsatisfactorily.
+For high-end DSLR lenses, it further alleviates residual degradations, including chromatic aberration, while strictly avoiding over-sharpening.